openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/paths/fake/FakeDelete.md

 | [FakeDeleteSecurityInfo.@Nullable SecurityIndex](../../paths/fake/delete/FakeDeleteSecurityInfo.md#securityindex) | securityIndex<br>optional.
 Note: this will override the value in apiConfiguration |
 | @Nullable Duration | timeout<br>optional.
 Note: this will override the value in apiConfiguration |

-## FakeDeleteNullableRequest
+## DeleteNullableRequest
-public static class FakeDeleteNullableRequest<br>
+public static class DeleteNullableRequest<br>

 a class that stores the initial request inputs